-The financial liabilities at amortized cost are included in the Short term Liabilities of the Statement of Financial Position in the figure "Trade and other payables" and "Other Liabilities".
+The Company's financial liabilities are included in the short-term liabilities of the Statement of Financial Position in the line "Suppliers and other payables" and "Other short-term liabilities".

-3.6.
+3.5.
 Income tax & deferred tax

 Income tax appearing in the Statement of Comprehensive Income comprises from both current income tax and deferred income tax related to transactions and events recognized in the income statement.